mikosama326/ontag/README.md

 ontag tag <search criteria for all your game OSTs> game ost ontag tag <search criteria for all your vocaloid music> vocaloid
 ~~~~
+*we'll work on the syntax for the search criteria later*

 Want to find all anime music?
 ~~~~
 ontag list anime
 ~~~~
 But this will give you both the anime music and the anime osts you set earlier.
 Want to find anime music that doesn't come under your OSTs?
-(Only Anime OSTs?)
 ~~~~
-ontag list anime '!ost' # the way to specify an exclusion tag is '!'.
-I put the tag in single quotes to keep it from being interpreted by the shell
+ontag list anime '!ost'
 ~~~~
+*the way to specify an exclusion tag is '!'.
+I put the tag in single quotes to keep it from being interpreted by the unix shell*

 Want to list all music that comes under doujin music?
 ~~~~
-ontag subtag doujin vocaloid touhou #just as an example, since much of Vocaloid and Touhou is doujin ontag list doujin
+ontag subtag doujin vocaloid touhou ontag list doujin
 ~~~~
+*just as an example, since much of Vocaloid and Touhou is doujin.
+I realize that there is non-doujin vocaloid music.*

 Want all doujin music other than vocaloid?
 ~~~~